 It is an excellent starting point for your thesis because it gives the reader a reason to critically think about your work.
 Argumentative thesis claims are generally debatable.
 It creates interest in your audience and gives them a reason to read your essay.

 The essay has several sub-arguments or claims.
 However, the central claim should strongly prove your position in the thesis.
 Most students don’t know how to write a claim yet it’s an important section in your essay.
 The next section provides a better definition on what is an author’s claim.

 What Is an Author’s Claim?

 A claim refers to a debatable argument that states a fact that is not merely a personal opinion.
 The primary focus of an author’s claim is supporting and proving the main idea.
-You will be making a claim by arguing to prove your position.
+You will be claiming by arguing to prove your position.

 A well-written claim statement will keep your readers interested.
 It creates questions in the minds of the reader and they will likely get the answers in your essay.
-A number of arguments support your main idea and the reader will find some to be acceptable while others are not.
+Several arguments support your main idea and the reader will find some to be acceptable while others are not.
 However, all of them work towards the fulfillment of the reader’s expectations.

 Here are some examples of the author’s claim statements:

 - Science indicates that veterans who use medical marijuana have lower chances of reporting Post-Traumatic Stress Disorder.

 - More college students and teens who use smartphones and social media networks have reported that cyberbullying keeps getting worse by the day.

 What Should You Include in a Claim Paragraph?